How can you secure your company website?

 5) Use strong passwords and custom usernames

-So if you are using a content management system for your website (i.e. WordPress, Umbraco, Drupal, etc) use a strong, long and secure password, preferably with no dictionary words or common phrases, with a combination of numbers, letters and symbols.
-Use a password generator like GRC’s Perfect Passwords and a password manager like LastPass or Keypass.
+So if you are using a content management system for your website (i.e. WordPress, Umbraco, Drupal, etc) use a strong, long and secure password.
+Avoid dictionary and common phrases.
+Use a combination of numbers, letters and symbols.
+Try a password generator like GRC’s Perfect Passwords and a password manager like LastPass or Keypass.

 You can also further secure your login details by using a non-default username.
 Logon credentials are a combination of username and password.
 So if you use a username like “admin” or “administrator”, then you already did half the work for the attackers!